riyamustare/InGrow/README.md

   # InGrow

   This is a code bundle for InGrow.
-The original project is available at https://www.figma.com/design/mh3SmsmZbgOopaT9rnu0Iv/InGrow.

   ## Running the code